 DSLR vs Mirrorless

-In terms of image quality, there is no difference between Nikon’s DSLR and mirrorless lineups (given the same sensor size).
-Nikon image quality is universally excellent, matching or beating all its competitors on the market.
+In terms of image quality, there is no difference between Nikon’s DSLR and mirrorless FX cameras.
+They’re all excellent.
 Instead, the mirrorless/DSLR differences are more subtle:

 - Mirrorless advantages: Smaller and lighter, more modern features, electronic viewfinder, and access to an amazing lineup of Nikon Z mirrorless lenses.

-- DSLR advantages: Better value, better autofocus system, optical viewfinder, and access to a much larger lineup of native lenses.
+- DSLR advantages: Better value, better autofocus system, optical viewfinder, tried-and-tested design, and access to a much larger lineup of native lenses.

 - Read more at DSLR vs Mirrorless Cameras